ros-controls/control.ros.org/doc/roscon2023_workshop.rst

     git clone https://github.com/ros-controls/roscon2023_control_workshop
     vcs import --input roscon2023_control_workshop/roscon2023_control_workshop.ci.repos .

+You can run things locally if you have all dependencies set up.
-You can bring up a container with all dependencies & ready to compile the workspace.
+The alternative is using the container which includes all dependencies & comes ready to compile the workspace.
 Using the same terminal as before (or a new one parked at `ws/src`) run:

   .. code-block:: shell
     docker compose -f roscon2023_control_workshop/docker/docker-compose.yaml run dev